-Advisor: Mario Petitti
+Adviser: Mario Petitti

 LSG is the representative body of the students of Lakeland.
 The board consists of nine members.
 LSG representatives participate in various decision-making committees on campus that are responsible for rules and regulations governing the entire college.
 LSG officers are eligible to receive tuition reimbursement for their work.
 Stop by the LSG office in S-226 today!
 Also, find LSG on Facebook.

-Advisor: James DeMonte
+Co-Adviser: James DeMonte

 Model UN/NATO Club of Lakeland Community College

-Advisor: Christopher Skubby
+Adviser: Christopher Skubby